omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 2. **NGINX Sidecar**: The request is intercepted by the NGINX sidecar container.
 3. **Rate Limiting**: The sidecar checks the request against the rate limiting rules defined in the YAML file.
 4. **Decision Making**:
+   - Request ip/user will be first validated against `ignoredSegments` if they match ratelimiting will be skipped.
    - If the request is within the rate limit, it is proxied to the main application.
    - If the request exceeds the rate limit, a `429 Too Many Requests` response is returned to the client.
    - If lua script triggered an exception, request will still be proxied to main application.